 Every recovery is different depending on a patient’s condition and willingness to participate in post-operative care.
 The following recovery timeline is based on a typical recovery process, but it may not reflect yours exactly.
 This is a guideline meant to help total shoulder replacement surgery patients understand what to expect.
 Always ask your doctor or surgeon if any questions arise.
 An average recovery timeline is as follows:

-- Preparing for Shoulder Replacement Surgery: certain steps need to be taken before the operation begins.
+- Preparing for shoulder replacement surgery: certain steps need to be taken before the operation begins.
 This may include scheduling blood work or other tests, arranging a ride home from the hospital, taking time off of work, and bringing a change of comfortable clothing.
 For shoulder surgery, avoid clothing that will be difficult to maneuver with a postoperative shoulder.
 Many doctors suggest clothing with buttons or zippers instead of pullovers.
 It may be necessary to stop eating and drinking for a certain period of time before the operation.
 Many patients take this time to ensure that their home is accessible by placing objects within arm’s reach, installing a shower chair, and preparing their wardrobe, for example.

-- The Procedure: total shoulder replacement surgery involves removing the damaged ends of the shoulder blade and arm bone.
+- The procedure: total shoulder replacement surgery involves removing the damaged ends of the shoulder blade and arm bone.
 Prosthetic joint components are then placed into the bone using a type of cement.
-These prosthetics are made of metal and plastics and intend to serve the same function of a healthy joint.
+These prosthetics are made of metal and plastics and intend to serve the same function as a healthy joint.
 The shoulder is tested for mobility before the incision is closed.
 An anesthesiologist will be present to apply general anesthesia, and possibly local anesthesia to help with pain in the hours after surgery.
 The biggest risks of anesthesia are stroke, blood clots, and pneumonia.

-- 6 Weeks After Surgery: patients at this time will observe increased mobility and minimal pain when resting.
+- 6 weeks after surgery: patients at this time will observe increased mobility and minimal pain when resting.
 With a doctor’s permission, some patients begin to drive again at this time.
 It is not advisable to lift heavy objects, but physical therapists can guide a patient through what they are and are not capable of.

-- 3 Months After Surgery: a follow-up with the surgeon at this time can provide patients with information about how they are healing.
+- 3 months after surgery: a follow-up with the surgeon at this time can provide patients with information about how they are healing.
 By the third month, most patients observe significant improvement in mobility.

 Factors that may impact the recovery timeline include age, obesity, diabetes, and smoking status.
 Though these factors can slow down the recovery process, it is still entirely possible – and even likely – that patients with these conditions make a full recovery.